Biden invites congressional leaders - including McCarthy - to meet May 9 on debt limit - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Maegan Vazquez, Betsy Klein and Tami Luhby contributed to this report.
+CNN’s Ted Barrett, Nicky Robertson, Manu Raju, Melanie Zanona, Betsy Klein and Tami Luhby contributed to this report.